topquark22/Plexorino/plexorino/README_mux8.md

 *Note: Output wiring has changed on this branch.
 We now use the inverted 74LS151 output on pin 6, instead of the straight output on pin 5 as before.
 This is for code consistency with the 16-bit case with the 74LS150.*

-- **En**: Input signal at mux address n
+- **En**: Input signal at mux address n.
+Include external pullup resistors if required.
 - custom: From your circuit, according to your use case.
-Include external pullup resistors if required.

 | 74LS151 pin | description | wire to |
 |-----|-------|------------|